tiksem/KotlinSpirit/README.md

 # Recursive expressions
 Let's consider that there is a case: rule `a` could point to rule `b` and rule `b` could point to rule `a`.
 Or even rule `a` points to rule `a`.
 So we get a recurssion here.

 Let's discuss a real-time example.
-We want to parse mathematic expression like 5 + (34 + 48).
+We want to parse a mathematic expression like 5 + (34 + 48).
 ```
 val operator = char('+', '-', '*', '/')
 val value = expressionInBrackets or double